gjanee/wrpt/README.md

 * `source venv/bin/activate.csh` (if using Csh)

 It will be necessary to activate the virtual environment every time logging in.
-Next, install software dependencies:
+Next, install software dependencies (note the comment in `requirements.txt` if not using PostgreSQL):

 * `pip install -r requirements.txt`